 The beer was lukewarm and well shaken,

-The sandwich bland, soggy and loaded with additives and preservatives,
+The tasteless, soggy sandwich was loaded with additives and preservatives,

-And the coffee tasted exactly the way my office coffee tastes when I accidentally brew the same Senseo pad twice.
+And the coffee tasted exactly the way coffee tastes when accidentally a coffee-pad is brewed twice.

 Arrival, Onward Journey